Rand Wilson

 Active in electoral politics, Wilson ran for state Auditor in a campaign to win cross-endorsement (or fusion) voting reform and establish a Working Families Party affiliate in Massachusetts.

 Inspired by Sen. Bernie Sanders’ 2016 primary campaign, Wilson volunteered as national coordinator for Labor for Bernie, a network of six national unions, over 100 local unions and nearly 50,000 union activists.
 He was elected a Massachusetts “Sanders delegate” to the Democratic National Convention in July 2016.
-He was elected as a delegate to the Massachusetts Democratic Convention in 2017, 2019, 2021 and 2022.
+He was elected as a delegate to the Massachusetts Democratic Conventions in 2017, 2019, 2021, 2022 and 2023.

 In May, 2021 Wilson wrapped up nine and a half years as an organizer (three as chief of staff) for Service Employees International Union (SEIU) Local 888 in Boston, MA.